Why are we doing this?

 Step 2: Install the new CLR stack

-Under Specify template, select Amazon S3 URL and paste:
+Under Specify template source, select Amazon S3 URL and paste:

 https://s3.ap-southeast-2.amazonaws.com/operata-customer-assets/contact-lens-operata-rules.yamlClick Next and provide a stack name (e.g.